Jahfry/Miscellaneous/README.md

 ## Program / Code

-Except when stated otherwise within a file, all machine-interpretable files are freely released under the [Unlicense](UNLICENSE).
+Except when stated otherwise within a file, fully machine-interpretable files are freely released under the [Unlicense](UNLICENSE).
 Attribution is always welcome but not required.

 This is meant as a thank you to other free projects but also to allow commercial projects to re-use easily.